The Division is free until Sept. 7 for Ubisoft Uplay members

-Ubisoft's the Division is video game that tasks you and a group of friends to fight against the apocalypse in a realistic version of New York City.
-If that sounds appealing, you can grab a free copy of the game right now through September 7th.
+Ubisoft's The Division is a video game that tasks you and a group of friends to fight against the apocalypse in a realistic version of New York City.
+If that sounds appealing, you can grab a free copy of the game right now through Sept 7.
 If you're already in the middle of a different game, you don't have to worry.
-As long as you grab the game now, you can start playing whenever.
+As long as you grab The Division for free now, you can start playing whenever.

 You need to have an account with Ubisoft's Uplay distribution service, but creating an account is also free.
 Microsoft and Sony also offer free games on a regular schedule for their Xbox One and PS4 consoles respectively, but you have to be a paid member of their online subscription service to grab and play the games.

 Ubisoft has no such payment strings attached.
-You can grab your copy of The Division for either of the above consoles or for your Windows PC.
+You can claim your copy of The Division for either of the above consoles or for your Windows PC.

 Discuss: The Division is free until Sept.
 7 for Ubisoft Uplay members